wclr/yalc/README.md

 - You may add particular versoin `yalc add my-package@version`, this version will be fixed in `yalc.lock` file and while updates it will not update to newly published versions.

 ### Link
--  Alternatively to `add` you may use `link` operation which should actually work for you the same way as `npm/yarn link` does, the only difference is that source for symllink will be not global link directory but lolcal `.yalc` folder.
+-  Alternatively to `add` you may use `link` operation which should work for you the same way as `npm/yarn link` does, the only difference is that source for symllink will be not the global link directory but local `.yalc` folder of your project.
 - After `yalc` copies package content to `.yalc` folder it will create symlink:
 `project/.yalc/my-package ==> project/node_modules/my-package`.
 It will not touch `package.json` in this case.